none

 Why Grease Is a Problem on Kitchen Vent Hoods

 Grease and particles from smoke are fire hazards.
 They also impact the hood fan’s lifespan.
 The particles and grease may cause corrosion and cause the equipment to operate less efficiently.
-If the whole system isn’t regularly cleaned, the buildup is a serious fire risk for Spokane restaurants whenever a cook-top or oven is used.
+If the whole system isn’t regularly cleaned, the buildup is a serious fire risk for Washington restaurants whenever a cook-top or oven is used.

 Particles That Build Up in Commercial Hoods